Moving to Shanghai

 By some measures the largest city in the world, Shanghai welcomes the world from its position on the estuary of the Yangtze River, and boasts the largest port in the world.

 While Beijing and Hong Kong are perhaps more likely to capture the imaginations of those looking to move to China, Shanghai has functioned as a gateway for commerce between the East and the West for more than a century.

 The city continues to be the gateway to China's vast economy and is country's leading financial centre.
-Its willingness to attract international business and its adaptive spirit mean that the city’s foreign population has swelled to almost 200,000 people.
+Its willingness to attract international business and its adaptive spirit mean that the city’s foreign population continues to grow steadily.
 Among them are some of the best and brightest in fields such as finance, biomedicine, high-tech industries and education.